 - You will want to cover tender roots that are closer to the soil surface as best as possible.

 - Rose trees may be bent down to the ground and completely covered with mulch or soil.
 This will protect the entire plant.
 You will need to re-stake the plant in the spring.

 - It is recommended that climbing roses are protected by wrapping them in burlap for the winter.

 - In fall, prune your stems about 24” above the ground

 - Mound either mulch or soil 12” up the base or until the bud union is covered.
 In spring, prune off any exposed parts of the canes that have died off.

-- A rose cone can then be placed over the entire plant and weighted down with bricks.
+- A rose cone can then be placed over the entire plant and weighted down with bricks, or staked.
 If the canes don’t fit, tie them together with twine.